Abe-Crdns/Random-Art/README.md

 # Random-Art
 A small assignment I did when I first learned C++.
-The program generates interesting random art by using various math expressions.
+The program generates greyscale and colored images by setting rgb values according to various math expressions.
+See the main directory for my implementation.

 ## Requirements
 - X11 https://www.xquartz.org/